sarahmorris926/NSS-mf-mushroommania/README.md

 ## Setup

-Move into a directory that you'd like to clone down the code.
+Move into a directory where you'd like to clone down the code.
 Once you've moved into the correct directory, type the following command in the terminal:

 ```
 git clone https://github.com/sarahmorris926/NSS-mf-mushroommania.git